1

 ESSENTIAL RESPONSIBILITIES:

-• Obtain, record, and interpret complete health history, including past medical history, obstetrical history, family history and psychosocial aspects.
-Perform comprehensive physical assessment of the newborn/neonate, order and interpret laboratory, radiographic, and clinical data when planning and documenting the course of management discussed with the attending Neonatologist.
+• Obtain, record, and interpret complete health history, including past medical history, obstetrical history, family history, and psychosocial aspects.
+Perform comprehensive physical assessment of the newborn/neonate, order and interpret laboratory, radiographic, and clinical data when planning and documenting the course of management discussed with the attending neonatologist.
 (20%)

 • Perform diagnostic and therapeutic procedures necessary for the care of the patient per established protocols.
-Discriminate between normal, normal variations, and abnormal deviations by specific screening tests and refer patient with abnormal finding to appropriate healthcare services.
+Discriminate between normal, normal variation, and abnormal deviations by specific screening tests and refer patient with abnormal finding to appropriate healthcare services.
 (20%)

-• Attend and provide coverage for high risk deliveries and stabilization of neonates, provide transport coverage for sick neonates as warranted per attending physician and appropriately initiates emergency evaluation and treatment.
+• Attend and provide coverage for high-risk deliveries and stabilization of neonates, provide transport coverage for sick neonates as warranted per attending physician and appropriately initiates emergency evaluation and treatment.
 (20%)

 • Coordinate plan of care within area of specialty, and coordinate discharge/transfers, including dictation of discharge and transfer summaries.
 (10%)

-• Provide support, educate, and communicate with patient, family, interdisciplinary team, and community health services as appropriate.
+• Provide support, educate and communicate with patient, family, interdisciplinary team, and community health services as appropriate.
 (10%)

 • Participate in QA projects and NICU committees, and demonstrate effective leadership skills while contributing to Department, Division, and Hospital goals.
 (10%)